ginestrab/Multiplex-Models/README.md

 This repository contains:

+1) Poisson_Multiplex_Model_Multilinks.m
-1) a matlab code for generating duplex and triplex networks with Poisson multidegree distribution.
+a matlab code for generating duplex and triplex networks with Poisson multidegree distribution.
  If you use this code please cite:
  [1] G. Bianconi,
 Statistical mechanics of multiplex networks: Entropy and overlap."
  Physical Review E 87, no. 6 (2013): 062806.

+2) Scalefree_Multiplex_Model_Multilinks.m
-2) a matlab code for generating duplex and triplex networks with scale-free multidegree distribution
+a matlab code for generating duplex and triplex networks with scale-free multidegree distribution
 If you use this code please cite:
  [1] G. Bianconi,